LAND 362 Form and Expression in Garden Design 2017

 Although there are adequate studio computing facilities, it will help significantly in this and other courses if you have your own computer in the studio and at home with Rhino, Photoshop, AutoCAD, InDesign, Illustrator, iMovie or MovieMaker, SketchUp, Google Earth Pro, and ArcGIS.

 Scholarly Progress and Grades:

-Please see ASLA Student Awards for 2015, 2014, and 2013.
+Please see ASLA Student Awards of 2016, 2015, 2014, and 2013 for reference and relevance of your own methods and skills.
 In keeping with the standards of a nationally accredited program, class attendance is uniquely valuable and necessary for engagement of projects and for learning new creativity, ideation and representation skills – only university approved absence (see CSU 2015-2016 catalog) is accepted without reduction in final letter grade, and must be given notice in advance.
+Daily attendance is required for grade of A – attendance is recorded.
 All interim and final submittals, including the Russell L. Butler II Memorial Scholarship project, are needed to receive a final grade.

 ” A ” Submittals are of distinctive thoroughness and quality, includes class attendance and presentation of current project each Tuesday and Thursday.